12. Charts

 )

 A nice little change from all the bar charts!
-But once again, this is by default sorted alphabetically by name.
+But once again, the default sorting alphabetical by name.
 Instead, it would be really nice to sort this by rate, as we did with the bar chart.
 How would we go about that?

 alt.Chart(merged_list).mark_circle().encode(